-At the time I was going to a Japanese language school in the weekdays and juggling two jobs.
+At the time I was studying at a Japanese language school in the weekdays and juggling two jobs.
 My free time amounted to two afternoons.
-I had to use that time to study, but I also needed to rest and relax.
-I started feeling guilty every time I went for a walk or met a friend and feeling like I was missing out every time I stayed in to do my homework.
+I had to use that time to practice, but I also needed to rest and relax.
+I started feeling guilty every time I went for a walk or met a friend.
+Every time I stayed in to do my homework I felt like I was missing out.
 Soon enough I lost my sleep and started having anxiety attacks.

 What does “ganbatte” really mean?

 Ganbaru in Japan isn’t only to do your best, but it extends beyond that.
-You have to stoically endure whatever comes your way, put up with it because that is what’s expected of you.
+You have to stoically endure whatever comes your way, put up with it because that is what everyone expects.

 The word is formed by two kanji.
-The first 頑 (gan) indicates stubbornness, firmness and obstination. 張る (haru) has several nuances and carries the concepts put up, stretched, spread.
+The first 頑 (gan) indicates stubbornness, firmness and obstination. 張る (

-Whilst these terms are often considered positive, it’s easy to see how harmful they can become when taken too far.
+People often consider these terms as positive, but it’s easy to see how harmful they can become when you take them too far.

 In Japanese companies, long hours of overtime are the norm.
 This causes the tragic phenomenon of 過労死 (karoshi), death from overwork, which reportedly is a risk for a fifth of the Japanese workforce.